Chuhra: In Sikhism

 Chuhras who converted from Hinduism to Sikhism became known as Mazhabi Sikhs.

 Demographics

 According to the 2001 Census of India, the Balmikis formed 11.2 per cent of the Scheduled Caste population in Punjab and were the second-most populous Scheduled Caste in Delhi National Capital Region.

 The 2011 Census of India for Uttar Pradesh showed the Balmiki population, which was classified as a Scheduled Caste, as 1,319,241.

 The Balmikis represent 0.08 per cent in Andhra Pradesh and are mainly concentrated in Anantapur, Kurnool and Kadapa districts of Andhra Pradesh.
-They also built a temple of Valmiki in Anantapur, Andhra Pradesh.
+They also built a temple of Balmiki in Anantapur, Andhra Pradesh.

-In the UK, the Council of Valmiki Sabhas UK was established to represent the Balmiki.
+In the UK, the Council of Balmiki Sabhas UK was established to represent the Balmiki.